-3.8 OID Assignments
+3.9 OID Assignments

 The GLUE 2.0 LDAP implementation utilizes the sub tree of 1.3.6.1.4.1.6757 which is assigned to the Global Grid Forum.
-An overview of the main use of the sub tree is given in Tables 2, 3 and 4 representing the main entities, Computing Service entities and Storage Service entities respectively.
+The sub tree OIDs mapped to each LDAP object class are shown in Table 2.
+Table 3 gives an example of how OIDs are assigned to attributes for AdminDomain and its ancestor LDAP object classes.